IBSim/VirtualLab/docs/source/install.rst

 Installation with the install script:
 *************************************

-Once you have either Docker or Apptainer installed you can download the automated install/update script for you OS of choice links to which can be found `here <https://gitlab.com/ibsim/virtuallab/-/raw/dev/bin/Install_VirtualLab?inline=false>`_`:
+Once you have either Docker or Apptainer installed you can download the automated install/update `script <https://gitlab.com/ibsim/virtuallab/-/raw/dev/bin/Install_VirtualLab?inline=false>`_`:

 Both the Installer and VirtualLab itself are primarily command line only so you will need to run the following command in a terminal.